StevenAndrewsII/Fung_OS/README.md

 About:

-Fung_OS is software to control multiple enclosed mushroom cultivation envrionemnts using Arduino and Rasbery pi hardware
+Fung_OS is an embeded system to controll & monitor multiple enclosed mushroom cultivation envrionemnts.